About Singulair (Montelukast)

 What is Singulair used for?

-Montelukast is used to controlling and preventing asthma symptoms (such as wheezing or shortness of breath).
+Montelukast is used to control and prevent asthma symptoms (such as wheezing or shortness of breath).
 It can also be used before exercise to prevent breathing problems (bronchospasm) during exercise.
 In addition, this medicine will help reduce the number of times you will need to use a quick-relief inhaler.

 Why is Shingurea bad for the body?